JacobMandelbrot/jacobmandelbrot.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

--Created all enemy AI, focusing on making the player with many different situations -Built all UI and backend for ability system -Integrated Unreal’s Gameplay Ability System, made dozens of abilities -Made all player systems, controls, and integrated animations and models -Manage the version control using Perforce
+- Created all enemy AI, focusing on making the player with many different situations
+- Built all UI and backend for ability system
+- Integrated Unreal’s Gameplay Ability System, made dozens of abilities
+- Made all player systems, controls, and integrated animations and models
+- Manage the version control using Perforce
--Taught other programmers how to use Unreal Engine, currently they are working on adding more abilities
+- Taught other programmers how to use Unreal Engine, currently they are working on adding more abilities

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Tr-lacjNUD0" frameborder="0" allowfullscreen></iframe>